Kishore121523/nestle_bot/README.md

 ## 🎥 Demo
-Watch the full demo of the Nestlé Assistant in action:
+Watch the full demo of the Nestlé Assistant in action - (Download to see it in full resolution):

 [Nestlé Assistant Screen Recording ](https://drive.google.com/file/d/1SosUPyeq0ZiIP6mS-jvtyd281xOLsAF3/view?usp=sharing)